 Just Ask: Be Different, Be Brave, Be You!
 Literature Guide

-In this book, Sonia and her friends of diverse backgrounds and abilities share what is unique about each one of them as they work together to plant a garden.
+In this book, Sonia and her friends share what is unique about each one of them as they work together to plant a garden.
 It is their differences that make the garden diverse and beautiful.
 The reader is invited to consider how they interact with the world and the ways they are different from everyone else.
-The illustrations show diverse characters, mixed race children, and children with disabilities.
-The author and illustrator are Latinx.
+The illustrations celebrate diverse characters, mixed race children, and children with disabilities.

 Literature Guide by Maureen Klein